our story

 FOSTER aims to achieve this mission through the following:

-• The FOSTER managed nature areas will be proclaimed and legally protected.
+- The FOSTER-managed nature areas are legally proclaimed and protected.

-• The trails will be properly maintained, with interpretative features, i.e. mapping and signage.
+- The trails are properly maintained, with interpretative features, i.e. mapping and signage.

-• There will be few seed-bearing alien woody plants in the nature areas.
+- There are few seed-bearing alien woody plants in the nature areas.

 The nature areas management includes: